 About PintPass App

-The following is from the Pint Pass Google Play listing but is pretty general and a good high-level breakdown of what the application is:
+The following is from the initial Pint Pass Google Play listing and while it is pretty general it does give a good high-level breakdown of what the application is:

 PintPass is back and better than ever.
 PintPass 2.0 pays craft beer fans nationwide to visit craft breweries.
 The new app will have 5,500+ brewery locations for users to earn beer money at.